sever1sd/kickstarter_analysis/README.md

 ### Challenges and Difficulties Encountered

+There were no readily apparent challenges in scrubbing and analyzing these data.
+Because the dataset was provided by the client, there were also no challenges in sourcing these data.
+If this were not the case, some challenge that could have occurred would been

+1. Sourcing raw data from reliable locations
+2. Scrubbing raw data for gaps or missing information
+3. Organizing raw data into readily consumable frameworks
+4.
 ## Results
 - What are two conclusions you can draw about the Outcomes based on Launch Date?